xdhub/httphooks/readme.md

 While there are existing and similar modules (a.k.a middleware), we have a pretty interesting architecture, model and set of features that are not present in others and which allow you to streamline your development.
 Don't be shy and take a look at our documentation, you just might be pleasantly surprised...

+## Tests
+In order to successfully run the tests you'll need to make sure to set two environment variables, <code>PORT1</code> and <code>PORT2</code>.
+From the command line, it looks like this:
+> <code>env$:PORT1=8080</code>
+> <code>env$:PORT2=8081</code>

+They'll need to be on different port numbers for the tests to complete successfully.
+We've also made a note in the Todo section to change the tests to automatically default to 8080/8081 if they've not been set.

+##### Running the tests
+The test suite can be invoked from the command line like this:
+> <code>npm test</code>

 ## Usage

 With `httphooks` you are able to associate logical units for execution with url paths with a given HTTP verb.